-Part II: Conceptual structure
+Part II: Designing with conceptual structures

 We've talked about some of the human needs that need to be met.
 How do we actually design an environment that works for people?

 As we've seen, menus, breadcrumbs, and many other elements are all part of a website's navigation systems.
 They help to meet the needs we just talked about.